HMS Astute (P447)

 HMS Astute (P447) was an Amphion-class submarine.
 Her keel was laid down by Vickers at Barrow-in-Furness.
 She was launched in 1944 and commissioned in 1945.

 In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
 Astute was scrapped on 1 October 1970 at Dunston on Tyne.

 Design

 Like all Amphion-class submarines, Astute had a displacement of 1360 LT when at the surface and 1590 LT while submerged.
-It had a total length of 293 ft 6 in, a beam length of 22 ft 4 in, and a draught length of 18 ft 1 in.
+She had a total length of 293 ft 6 in, a beam of 22 ft 4 in, and a draught of 18 ft 1 in.
 The submarine was powered by two Admiralty ML eight-cylinder diesel engines generating a power of 2150 hp each.
-It also contained four electric motors each producing 625 hp that drove two shafts.
-It could carry a maximum of 219 t of diesel fuel, although it usually carried between 159 and 165 t.
+She also contained four electric motors each producing 625 hp that drove two shafts.
+She could carry a maximum of 219 t of diesel, although she usually carried between 159 and 165 t.